Antiz96/Linux-Desktop/Arch-Linux/Issues_and_fixes.md

 ## Using old SSH key types

 Arch has the lastest version of OpenSSH which disable some "old" key types.
-It makes using SSH on older machines that doesn't have that version yet impossible :
+It makes using SSH on older machines that doesn't have that version yet impossible:

 ```
 journalctl -xe
 ```
 > févr.
 09 18:10:35 pihole sshd[1185]: Unable to negotiate with 192.168.1.100 port 59724: no matching host key type found.
 Their offer: ssh-rsa,ssh-dss [preauth]

-In order to be able to connect to use those old SSH key types with Arch Linux, we need to autorize them :
+In order to be able to connect to use those old SSH key types with Arch Linux, we need to autorize them:

-- As a SSH server :
+- As a SSH server:

 ```
 sudo vim /etc/ssh/sshd_config